 ABOUT PANULA ACADEMY

-Founded in 2014 the PANULA ACADEMY is the only official training program for aspiring Finnish and International conductors authorized by Maestro Jorma Panula, one of the foremost Pedagogues of the Art of Conducting in the world.
+Founded in 2014 the PANULA ACADEMY is the only official training programme for aspiring Finnish and international conductors authorized by Maestro Jorma Panula, one of the foremost conducting pedagogues in the world.

 JORMA PANULA - Director

 Jorma Panula is a Finnish conductor, composer, and teacher of conducting.
 He was the artistic director and chief conductor of the Turku Philharmonic Orchestra from 1963 to 1965, the Helsinki Philharmonic Orchestra from 1965 to 1972 and the Aarhus Symphony from 1973 to 1976.
 Today, though he is in high demand as a guest conductor throughout the world, he has limited his podium appearances greatly during the past ten years devoting his time mostly to composition and pedagogy.

 As a pedagogue he has served as Professor of Conducting at the Sibelius Academy in Helsinki from 1973 to 1994 and at the Royal College of Music in Stockholm and the Royal Danish Academy of Music in Copenhagen.

 Panula has had great influence on the world of conducting through teaching.
 His has been called the "hidden hand" behind the extraordinary succession of fine conductors that came out of Finland.
 His students include Esa-Pekka Salonen, Mikko Franck, Sakari Oramo, Jukka-Pekka Saraste, Osmo Vänskä, Hannu Lintu, Susanna Mälkki, Pietari Inkinen, Rolf Gupta, Jukka Iisakkila, Dmitri Slobodeniouk, Dalia Stasevska ja Klaus Mäkelä.